ENG | Raspberry Pi Pico, MicroPython, and Sitronix ST7567 display

 I was not able to buy good old PCD8544 display so I tried to look elsewhere.
 In one Czech eshop, I found this display which has similar properties, it is perhaps even cheaper, has higher resolution, backlight is brighter.
 There was slight issue with documentation which does not provide good defaults and MicroPython drivers I found on GitHub had GPL license.
 I just don’t want to infect my code with it.
 What I found is that contrast/electronic volume set to zero gives higher contrast, whereas value 0x3f makes whole display black and text is barely readable only at angle.

-I guess for next projects TFT/IPS displays might be better option, they provide higher resolution, they are just not good for low power scenarios, but Raspberry Pico is not suitable microcontroler anyways and for the most projects, it does not matter.
+I guess for next projects TFT/IPS displays might be better option, they provide higher resolution, they are just not good for low power scenarios, but Raspberry Pico is not suitable microcontroller anyways and for most projects, it does not matter.
+OLED displays such as SSD1306/SSD1315 are super tiny and larger ones are expensive.

 This article is basically a repository for self-documenting code and I’ll just link few articles here: